Search For Alien Life: Private-Funded Mission To Saturn Moon Enceladus May Precede NASA By Years

 The answer may very well be such a mission, given that NASA’s projected mission will cost somewhere in the billion-dollar range, not to mention the very real possibility that a planned mission might get axed due to budgetary considerations.

-Yuri Milner’s Breakthrough Initiatives already overseas the $100 billion Breakthrough Listen project, which, like its counterpart SETI (Search for Extra-Terrestrial Intelligence), actively searches via antennae and other detection apparatus for alien life in the cosmos, and the $100 billion Breakthrough Starshot project, which has a goal of designing spacecraft for an exploratory effort to the nearest stars.
+Yuri Milner’s Breakthrough Initiatives already oversees the $100 billion Breakthrough Listen project, which, like its counterpart SETI (Search for Extra-Terrestrial Intelligence), actively searches via antennae and other detection apparatus for alien life in the cosmos, and the $100 billion Breakthrough Starshot project, which has a goal of designing spacecraft for an exploratory effort to the nearest stars.

 Prior to Milner and company announcing work on their new project, the search for alien life took another proactive approach in October with a signal designed and transmitted by METI (Messaging ExtraTerrestrial Intelligence) in an effort to contact an alien intelligence.
 According to CNET, the organization transmitted the signal on three successive days, directing the message at exoplanet GJ273b, a world orbiting a star 12 light years away.
 Given the distance and the potential that there exists an alien civilization advanced enough to receive and understand the message, an answer is not expected for roughly 25 years.